lovette/pwee/README.md

   depends on your server network configuration.
 Under Linux you can see the short hostname for your server using the -s option to the <i>hostname</i> command.
 * `SERVER_HOSTDOMAIN` - Defines the server domain name.
-The actual value depends on your server network configuration.  nder Linux you can see the short hostname for your server using the -d option to the <i>hostname</i> command.
+The actual value depends on your server network configuration.
+Under Linux you can see the short hostname for your server using the -d option to the <i>hostname</i> command.